jacvbtaylor/PythonReverseShell/README.md

 Updates will need to be made further to have specfic commands run on the target machine.

-You may need to bring stop firewalld or other programs potentially stopping the connection.
+You may need to  stop firewalld or other services potentially stopping the connection.